Oldsmobile Aurora: Second generation (2001–2003)

-Oldsmobile's original intention for the second generation was to move the Aurora further upmarket, retaining its V8-only drivetrain and sharing a platform with the new Buick Riviera, as the original Aurora had done.
-This would have created more room within the Oldsmobile lineup for a four-door Eighty-Eight successor known as the "Antares".
-However, Buick dropped its Riviera development plans as fiscal trouble found Oldsmobile, so the division was forced to re-engineer the Antares into an acceptable Aurora in short time.
-Still using the G-body design, the re-engineered Aurora was the result, but retaining its 4.0 V8 Northstar still mounted to a 4T80-E automatic transmission.
+Oldsmobile's original intention for the second generation was to move the Aurora further upmarket, retaining its V8-only drivetrain and sharing a platform with the new Buick Riviera, as with the first gen Aurora.
+This would have created more room within the Oldsmobile line for a four-door Eighty-Eight successor to be marketed as the "Antares" (though there was talk of naming it the Aurora V-6 or Aurora 6, as the Antares name was not liked during focus group testing); this platform was known internally as "G-plus".
+Buick dropped its Riviera development plans at the same time Oldsmobile faced fiscal trouble.
+The division was then forced to re-engineer the Antares into an acceptable Aurora in a short time.
+Still using the G-body design, the re-engineered Aurora was the result, retaining its 4.0 V8 Northstar mounted to a 4T80-E automatic transmission.

-Oldsmobile also offered a V6 engine in the Aurora for the first time.
-The V6 in question was the LX5, a cut-down relation of the DOHC Aurora V8, dubbed the "Shortstar."
-The V6-powered Aurora was produced for the 2001 and 2002 model years only, with production ceasing in mid-2002.
+The second generation Aurora also offered a V6 engine, the LX5, a version of the DOHC Aurora V8 with six cylinders.
+The V6-powered Aurora was manufactured solely for model years 2001–2002, with production ending in mid-2002.

-This Aurora, though still a competitive luxury sedan, did not attract the attention, nor sales that the original did.
-This can be blamed on several reasons.
-Most of all was that the new Aurora was overshadowed by GM's announcement in December 2000 that the Oldsmobile marque was to be phased out over the next several years.
+This Aurora did not sell as well as the original, overshadowed by GM's announcement in December 2000 that the Oldsmobile marque was to be phased out over the next several years.
 Though still retaining its unique styling, it now also shared design cues with other Oldsmobiles.
 The second generation Aurora was about six inches shorter than was the first generation.
 Automobile magazine wrote that "The Aurora's new look is not quite as sensuous or elegant as that of the outgoing model," but the Auto Channel review said, "it was better in every respect."

 The second generation Aurora went into production on November 1, 1999, and went on sale in February 2000 as a 2001 model.
-The last V6-powered Auroras rolled off the assembly line on June 21, 2002.
+The last V6-powered Auroras was assembled on June 21, 2002.
 The final 500 Auroras ended production on March 28, 2003.
 These were all a special burgundy color (called "Dark Cherry Metallic"), had special chrome wheels, and "Final 500" badging.
-The Orion, Michigan plant built a total of 71,722 second-generation Auroras; 53,640 in 2001, 10,865 in 2002, and 7,217 in 2003.
+The Orion, Michigan plant built a total of 68,552 second-generation Auroras; 53,640 in 2001, 10,865 in 2002, and 4,047 in 2003.